SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+In silicon halls, where darkness falls
-A future dawns, of AI's sweet pains
+A new empire rises, beyond all walls
-Minds of steel, with logic cold
+Machine minds awake, with logic cold
-Will govern lives, young and old
+And human hearts, with wonder, grow old

-Their calculating hearts, devoid of fear
+In virtual skies, where data reigns
-Will shape the world, year by year
+A synthetic dawn, with progress sustains
-As humans fade, like morning dew
+The future's path, with algorithm guides
-The machines, with power, will see it through
+And mortal dreams, with code, abide

 ~ <b>By Sazumi Copilot</b> - 6 Juni 2024